Srimpi: Form and movement

-The srimpi dance is usually performed by four female dancers, however other numbers such as two, six or eight dancers is also possible, depending on the type of srimpi being performed.
-Similarity in looks, height and body type among dancers is preferred to achieve better aesthetics.
-Srimpi demonstrate soft, slow and graceful movements, highly stylised hand positions, stances and body poses, coupled with the shoulder-baring kemben outfit, to describe elegance, modesty, refinement, beauty and grace.
+The srimpi dance is usually performed by four female dancers, but other numbers such as two, six or eight dancers are also possible, depending on the type of srimpi being performed.
+Similarity in looks, heights, and body types among dancers is preferred to achieve better aesthetics.
+Srimpi demonstrates soft, slow, and graceful movements, highly stylised hand positions, stances, and body poses, coupled with the shoulder-baring kemben outfit, to describe elegance, modesty, refinement, beauty and grace.
 The dancer moves slowly accompanied with serene gamelan music.

 The srimpi dances, being less sacred in nature than bedhaya, are much better known and often performed, not only in the two Keratons, but also outside the courts for ceremonies and festivals of common Javanese people.
 Up until today, the srimpi dances are still a part of court ceremonies, as princesses routinely rehearse various types of srimpi in the pendopo pavilion within the palace.